BULQI/IgSeq/README.md

 ## Raw IgSeq data

 The raw IgSeq data were submitted to the NIH GEO repository.
 It can be found at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE228856 .
 The record number is GSE228856.

+## Updates

+- Have made the data available for downloading from the google drive (see link in folders at the /Data directory for each figure)

+- The R scripts are tested and work for Figure 2 to 5.